(recorded in the Soviet days, with soloist Ivan Cerkov, accompanied by the Soviet State Orchestra, conducted by Grzegor Scigalsky)

 Violin Concerto No.1 in G minor, op.26, by Bruch :-

 Paganini's Concerto for Violin and Orchestra No.5, is one of six.
 Only the solo part, is genuine Paganini ...
-Mompellio later filled in the missing pieces, although the consensus has always been, that this is very close to Paganini's 1830 work.
+Mompellio later filled in the missing pieces, although the consensus has always been, that this is very close to Paganini's Early-1830's style.
 It contains some brilliant "violin gymnastics" while the solo part showcases Paganini's brilliant technical mastery.

 Concerto for Violin & Orchestra No.5 in A minor, by Paganini :-